 Egg Custard Recipe

 When it’s time to begin solid food for babies, custard can be a good choice.
-Egg custard can be a delicious dessert that not only completes a meal but is easy for kids to eat.
+Egg custard can be a delicious dessert that completes a meal and is easy for kids to eat.
 Custard has been a part of European cuisine since ancient Rome.
-In modern times there are different variations to this dish depending on your preference like fruit custard, oats custard, and more.
-This wholesome food is suitable for babies above eight months due to the presence of egg as an ingredient.
-Considered as one of the best protein and calcium-rich snacks, it is light, easy to digest, and can be prepared using ingredients from your kitchen.
-Bookmark this recipe of how to make egg custard and serve it as an occasional treat for your entire family.
+In modern times, this dish has different variations depending on your region and preference, like fruit custard, oats custard, and more.
+This wholesome food is suitable for babies above eight months due to the presence of eggs as an ingredient.
+Considered one of the best protein and calcium-rich snacks, it is light, easy to digest, and can be prepared using ingredients from your kitchen.
+Bookmark this egg custard recipe and serve it as an occasional treat for your entire family.

 Cooking Time